-People will be checked off on the register on entry and asked to wash their hands or use hand-sanitizer (depending upon levels of mobility/cognitive ability) before being directed to go down to lounge.
+People will be checked off on the register on entry and asked to wash their hands or use hand-sanitizer (depending upon levels of mobility/cognitive ability) before being directed to go down to the hall.

 Staff will control the queue to ensure social distancing is observed.

-People will be asked to wear facemasks, unless exempted, when moving around the buildings.
+People will be asked to wear facemasks, unless exempted.

 We will have disposable facemasks available on entry.